Odonata971/Leetcode-submissions/README.md

 Each problem is organized in a separate folder, named according to the LeetCode problem number and title.
 Within each folder, you'll find:

 - `README.md`: A file containing the problem statement and any additional information or constraints.
-- `[problem_name].java` (or the appropriate file extension for your preferred language): The source code file containing my solution to the problem.
+- `[problem_name].[extension]`: The source code file containing my solution to the problem.

 ## Technologies

-The solutions in this repository are primarily written in Java, but I may occasionally use other programming languages as well.
+The solutions in this repository are primarily written in Java, but I may occasionally use other programming languages as well as Kotlin, Python or even SQL.
 The specific language used for each problem will be evident from the file extension.

 ## Commits
 Commit messages in this repository will adhere to the following structure: